GitMirroring/gnuboot/website/pages/docs/install/install.md

 ROM images that have `seabios_withgrub` in the file name start with SeaBIOS first, but also have GNU GRUB available in the boot menu when you press ESC.

-### seabios\_grubfirst

-ROM images that have `seabios_grubfirst` in the file name start with SeaBIOS, but SeaBIOS is configured via special `bootorder` file in CBFS so as to ONLY load GNU GRUB.
-This setup would be most useful on desktops, where you wish to only have GNU GRUB available, but want to use an add-on GPU while also having the option to use libgfxinit, if a supported GPU/framebuffer chip is present on your board.

 Which systems are supported?
 ============================